rdinter/CAUV/4-presentations/4-projections-2019-2020.md

 Prior to 2015, the Olympic average for price was lagged two years -- i.e. the 2014 tax year used the USDA prices from 2006 through 2012.
 Since 2015, the lag has been reduced to one year -- i.e. the 2015 tax year used the USDA prices from 2008 through 2014.
 Because of the nature of an Olympic average, the prices used in 2019 CAUV calculations is bounded between a high and a low value by averaging the previous 6-years after dropping only the lowest or highest prices respectively.
 In the event that the high CAUV value of our projected prices occur, then this is where the 2019 prices are all the highest values in the previous 7-years which causes the CAUV to be a higher value.
 The opposite is true for the low CAUV value in that the prices are 7-year lows.

 Our 2019 projected prices are: $3.68 per bushel for corn, $9.78 per bushel for soybeans, and $5.15 per bushel for wheat.
-For 2020, the projected prices are: $3.53 per bushel for corn, $9.00 per bushel for soybeans, and $4.81 per bushel for wheat.
+For 2020, our projected prices are: $3.53 per bushel for corn, $9.00 per bushel for soybeans, and $4.81 per bushel for wheat.
 The yearly commodity prices since 1991 and values used in ODT calculations since 2006 can be seen in figure \ref{fig:prices} along with the projected prices.

 <div class="figure">